alexandreannic/ts-utils/README.md

-# @mediarithmics-ps/utils
+# ts-utils

 ### About

-Bunch of utils components designed to help development of the `client-projects` scripts.
+Bunch of utils and standalone components.

 ### Install